andrewwyld/CSRewardMaticBV/progress.md

 * Is the code going to be run in a multi-threaded environment?
 	* Assumption - yes
 * What do you look for in a solution?
 There are several possible implementations that would favor different kind of efficiencies (memory, cpu) and I'm wondering about how the tradeoff should look like in this case.
+* Are the query methods going to be called often?
+If yes, we'd need not only to search fast, but also to cache the responses
+  * Assumption - yes

+- [x] Add tests for what happens with unordered reward input

+- [x] The current UserRewardUnitTests should actually be testing the repository class.

+- [x] The Repository should also make accessible all available rewards, not just the service methods based on score.

 ## Reward Groups